 In 2008, Westmont undertook development of a comprehensive Emergency Operations Plan (EOP; it is built on the íntegReady platform, created by Westmont and now available to other schools).
 The EOP assists with a comprehensive, coordinated response to business interruptions of any nature.
-Over time the IRF will continue being refined in conformity with applicable best practices of various national standards for emergency management.
+Over time the EOP will continue being refined in conformity with applicable best practices of various national standards for emergency management.
 The EOP is developed in alignment with our statement of Crisis Essentials.

 Internal methods include: